S. S. Rajamouli: 2015–present: Pan-India and international acclaim

 His next project was Baahubali 2: The Conclusion (2017), which served as both a sequel and a prequel to Baahubali: The Beginning.
 The film was premiered at the British Film Institute.
-It was made on an estimated budget of ₹250 crore ($37 million) (Note: The average exchange rate in 2017 was 67.81 Indian rupees (₹) per 1 US dollar (US$).) and was the most expensive Indian film ever made at the time.
+It was made on an estimated budget of ₹2.5 billion and was the most expensive Indian film ever made at the time.
 Baahubali 2 was released on 28 April 2017 and later dubbed into Hindi, Malayalam, Japanese, Russian and Chinese.
 Released in conventional 2D and IMAX formats, Baahubali 2 was the first Telugu film to also release in 4K High Definition format.

-Grossing ₹1,810 crore worldwide ($267 million), the film surpassed PK (2014) to briefly become the highest grossing Indian film of all time, collecting approximately ₹800 crore worldwide within just six days of its release.
-It became the first-ever Indian film to gross over ₹1000 crore, doing so in just ten days.
+Grossing ₹18.1 billion worldwide, the film surpassed PK (2014) to briefly become the highest grossing Indian film of all time, collecting approximately ₹8 billion worldwide within just six days of its release.
+It became the first-ever Indian film to gross over ₹10 billion, doing so in just ten days.
 Within India, it set many film records, becoming the highest-grossing film in Hindi, as well as in its original Telugu language.
 It stands as the highest-grossing film in India, the second highest-grossing Indian film worldwide and the 39th highest-grossing film of 2017.
-The film sold over 10 crore (100 million) tickets during its box office run, the highest estimated admissions for any film in India since Sholay (1975).
+The film sold over 100 million tickets during its box office run, the highest estimated admissions for any film in India since Sholay (1975).
 Baahubali 2 released to positive reviews from critics.
 It won the Saturn Award for Best International Film and three National Film Awards: Best Popular Film Providing Wholesome Entertainment, Best Special Effects and Best Stunt Choreographer.

 The exceptional success of Baahubali films across different Indian languages, regions, and states kickstarted what has been termed the pan-Indian films movement where a film is simultaneously released in multiple Indian languages and is made to appeal to audiences across the country, cutting across the linguistic and cultural barriers.
 Several filmmakers and film analysts have credited Rajamouli for almost single-handedly expanding the reach and market of South Indian cinema to Northern India and beyond.